pingali/dgit/README.rst

 dgit - Lightweight "Git Wrapper for Datasets"
 =============================================

+*Note: Code is still pre-alpha.
+It is being cleanedup and stabilized.
+Not yet ready for daily use.*

 dgit is an application on top of git.
 The application uses git for version management but structures the repositories, content, and interface to suit data management tasks.